 - lots and lots of oil (I used peanut oil to up the nuttiness of the hotteok)

 - optional: dough scraper in case the dough sticks to your hands/ bowl

-Why use hotteok box mix instead of making it from scratch?
+Why use a box mix

 Box mixes usually contain a ton of chemicals and preservatives so I prefer making things the old-fashioned way if I can.
 However, after trying the hotteok box mix, I can recommend using the box mix when:

 - you need the hotteok urgently, such as when guests show up at your house uninvited.
 (The box mix is instantaneous so you don't have to wait hours for the dough to rise.
 You just mix the yeast with water and the dough mix, knead for 5-10 minutes and it's ready.
 All in all, it took me about 30-40 minutes to make 8 hotteok using the Beksul box mix.)

 - you don't make bread a lot at home- you need yeast to make hotteok and, if you don't make bread a lot, the rest of the yeast will probably go to waste.
 (Don't throw out-of-date yeast away- test it first by mixing it with some warm water and sugar.
 If it bubbles up and smells yeasty, it's still alive and can still be used.
 If not, toss it.)
 The hotteok box mix comes with a small packet of yeast, so it's perfect for people who don't have any at home.

 - you want to try random hotteok flavours.
 The box I got was a Green Tea Hotteok which I thought sounded interesting as I wouldn't normally pair cinnamon, nuts and green tea.
 To be honest, after trying it, I still prefer the regular hotteok flavour!
 (And I still find my made-from-scratch hotteok tastier than the box mix!)

 I like to use the hotteok box mix dough with my own filling.